LethalServices/Selfbot/README.md

 ## Getting Started

 ### Prerequisites
-You will need to run this in oder to use the bot.
-But this is only used if it doesn't automatically install.
+You'll need to run this in order to use the bot.

-* Installing Packges
+* Installing Packages
   ```sh
   pip install -r requirements.txt
   ```